Dear UMAMU family,

 A portion of this homegrown, Margaret River Sauvignon Blanc Semillon wine was fermented in French oak barrels to provide some background complexities and textures.
-The final blend was assembled when all the wines had completed fermentation.
-When looking to buy Margaret River wines online, you'll get heaps of enjoyment from this special 12 pack.

 If you would like a combination of our wines that is not listed on our cart or for delivery outside Australia, please contact us on firstname.lastname@example.org.

 The infamous blends of SBS and SSB hail from the famous growing region of Bordeaux, in southern France, where they are called a white Bordeaux.
 Margaret River in Western Australia has a marked Mediterranean climate – fairly parallel, in fact, to that of Bordeaux – which is why these blends have been around since the infancy of discovery of the Margaret River wine region.
 The region was identified with having optimum growing conditions by Western Australian agronomist Dr John Gladstones in his 1965 report, which influenced the establishment of the region.

 UMAMU Estate has created both Margaret River Sauvignon Blanc Semillon (Margaret River SBS) and Margaret River Semillon Sauvignon Blanc (Margaret River SSB) wine blend.
 Though they are similar, there are also vast differences – just like siblings!
 Each has their own character.